joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 1. An index is a sorted list of columns in a database.
 2. Indexing in SQL improves query efficiency at the expense of table alteration efficiency.
-3. When querying on multiple columns, it is most efficient to make an index on all of them, sorting the columns from highest to lowest cardinality.
 4. A query can use all the columns in an index until a column in the index which is not part of the query.
 5. When indexing on an inequality, it is most efficient to